 Practical research methods, including designing interview schedules and surveys and handling cultural data

-The Department of Sociology also offers expertise in many areas that complement the study of communications and digital culture, including criminology, social history, visual sociology, economic sociology, US and European studies and cultural rights.
+The Department of Sociology and Criminology also offers expertise in many areas that complement the study of communications and digital culture, including criminology, social history, visual sociology, economic sociology, US and European studies and cultural rights.

 Why we're great.